 Our Policies on Disclosure

-We will not offer interpretations of law school application questions, nor will we make determinations of what should be disclosed.
-It's the responsibility of the applicant to investigate his or her own history and provide accurate information to law schools.
+Pre-Law Advising Services cannot offer interpretations of law school application questions, nor will we make determinations of what should be disclosed.
+It is the responsibility of the applicant to investigate his or her own history and provide accurate information to law schools.

 However, we do offer this general advice: It's very important that you honestly and completely disclose the information that these schools seek.
 We also suggest that you: